dennisnordberg/julia-school/content/julia/json.md

 `using DataFrames`

 Now we can actually create a dataframe from our data.
-I'm going to use the conventional `df` as our variable name, but you can choose any variable name you like.
+I'm going to use the conventional `df` (which stands for "data frame") as our variable name, but you can choose any variable name you like.
 Here's my code:

 `df = DataFrame(spacex_dict)`